invincible009/EazyBank/README.md

 ## Description
 Money can possess different forms, at easy bank, money is converted to a form that makes it easy for it to be used on the internet and in person like creating a voucher out of the money.
 Vouchers created at eazybank can be used by customers to make purchase on platforms on the internet, and
-Vouchers can also be collected by money agents for cash
+Vouchers can also be collected by money agents for cash.

 ### Technologies
 - Java 11